 Here is the latest edition of the Washington State Labor Council’s Directory of Organizations.
+(It was published electronically only for 2020-21.)

 Following are links to the websites of local unions affiliated with the Washington State Labor Council, AFL-CIO (and their international unions) and a summary of the types of workers they represent.
 If your affiliated union is not listed, please send us your web address.
 Most of today’s unions represent a wide variety of occupations and trades, some of which may not be listed here.